Rules to Deal with an Angry Child

 Offer suggestions for the child to calm down

-Instead of getting into a shouting match, make suggestions around how the child can calm himself down.
+Instead of getting into a shouting match, make suggestions about how the child can calm himself down.
 “Maybe you can go into your room and calm yourself a bit and come out and join us when you are feeling better” can be a good way to help the child to calm down.
 What you are doing in the process is also harping on the importance of self-reflection without making timeout seem like a punishment.

 Do not give in to unreasonable demands

 It may be embarrassing if the child starts to throw a temper tantrum in the middle of a mall when you have refused to buy him or her something.
 It may also be equally tempting to give in to the demand out of embarrassment that accrues on account of the child’s angry outburst.
 Remember though that by doing so you are reinforcing the behavior and those temper tantrums will become the order of the day whenever the child does not get his way.
 Do not, therefore, give in to unreasonable demands when you are seeking an answer to how to calm an angry child.
-Do think carefully about your response and having made a reasonable decision, stick to it.
+Do think carefully about your response and have made a reasonable decision, stick to it.
 So if you have decided that the child does not need another toy since you bought him a fairly expensive toy only last week, then do not change your mind when the child starts to throw a tantrum.

 Ensure that consequences are offered for bad behavior and not for the anger

-Even when you are punishing the child for the bad behavior ensure that the punishment is appropriate to the act and not overly harsh.
+Even when you are punishing the child for bad behavior ensure that the punishment is appropriate to the act and not overly harsh.
 Sometimes you may resort to inappropriate threats in the heat of the moment which may be hard to execute and/or can worsen the child’s behavior.
-Ensure therefore that the consequences are well thought out, executable and appropriate to the situation.
+Ensure therefore that the consequences are well thought out, executable, and appropriate to the situation.

 Role model responses when you are angry